-- 5. Certification of Financial Resources form with an official bank verification if self-sponsored OR Completed Financial Sponsor Agreement with sponsor's official bank verification if not self-sponsored
+Certification of Financial Resources form with an official bank verification if self-sponsored OR completed Financial Sponsor Agreement with sponsor's official bank verification if not self-sponsored;

-- 6. Copy of passport photo page;

-- 7. Copy of current visa (if applicable).
+- 6. Copy of passport photo page; - 7.
+Copy of current visa (if applicable).

-International students who are transferring from another U.S. college or university must also submit:
+International students who are transferring from another US college or university must also submit:

-- 8. Copy of most recent form I-20;
+8. Copy of most recent form I-20;

-- 9. F1 Status Verification form;

-- 10. Transfer Release form (after admission).
+10. Transfer Release form (after admission).